All Episodes

 You're on the Sean Hannity show.

-This is gonna be his Tertillion moment.
+This is going to be his churchillan moment.

 You know, he has defeated everything that the left has thrown out.

-And this guy comes up every time he cannot be defeated.
+And this guy comes up every time.

 And this is what people need to understand out there.

-Donald Trump it's almost like he's superhuman.
+Donald Trump, it's almost like he's superhuman.

-I think what's going to happen is he's going to be on that debate stage two weeks later, and Biden's going to be seen seeming all tired.
+I think what's going to happen is he's going to be on that debate stage two weeks later, and Biden's going to be seeming all tired.

-And he's, you know, Trump's going to say, you know, yeah, the last two weeks, what have I been doing?
+And he's, you know, Trump's going to say, you know, yeah, the last two weeks, what have I been running the largest country in the world, you know, making sure everything goes right.

 Oh, and by the way, I had COVID in between the last time I was here talking to you.